ethersphere/swap-swear-and-swindle/README.md

 Anyone can start a trial by providing a service provider, a plaintiff, a `rules` (also called trial) contract, a `noteId` (case data for the witnesses) and a `commitmentHash` identifying the commitment with the caller (which is treated as a `Swear` contract).
 The trial is then identified by a `caseId`.

-The trial can be advanced one state at a time using the `continueTrial` function. `Swindle` calls the next witness with the `noteId` and moves to the next state according to the `rules`.
+The trial can be advanced one state at a time using the `continueTrial` function. `Swindle` calls the next witness with the `payload` and moves to the next state according to the `rules`.
 If the testimony is still `PENDING` nothing happens unless the witness has timed out in which case it is interpreted as `INVALID`.

 Once a terminal state (`GUILTY` or `NOT_GUILTY`) is reached, the trial can be ended using `endTrial`, which informs the `Swear` contract about the outcome.
 In case of a `GUILTY` verdict Swindle will also notify `Swear` about the necessary compensation (which at the moment is always the entire deposit to the `plaintiff` or the note `beneficiary` in case of a `Swap` note).

 ## Swear

-`Swear` can handle on-chain deposits for and initiate `Swindle` trials.
-It can also process `Swap` notes to initiate a trial.
+`Swear` can handle on-chain deposits for and initiate `Swindle` trials. `SwearSwap` can process `Swap` notes to initiate a trial.

 #### Onchain service provisions

-In the onchain case, the service provider puts a deposit into the `Swear` contract using `addCommitment` specifying the `noteId` (can be arbitrary 32-byte data), the `timeout` and the `rules`.
+In the onchain case, the service provider puts a deposit into the `Swear` contract using `addCommitment` specifying the `payload` (can be arbitrary 32-byte data), the `timeout` and the `rules`.
 The deposit size and the timeout need to conform with the `rules` for this to be accepted.
 The deposit can be withdraw again (`withdraw`) after the timeout if there are no open cases (and no trial was lost).

 Trials can be started using `startTrial` which records the ongoing trial ( thus preventing withdraws) and instructs `Swindle` to start the trial.